 This is a senior level course, so I assume that by now you recognize the value of regular class attendance.
 This course relies heavily on in-class discussion.
-Excessive absences-even excused absences-will negatively impact your participation grade in this course.
+Excessive absences will negatively impact your participation grade in this course.
 If you are not present, you are not able to participate and it is impossible to make up the discussion.
-You get two absences free-no questions asked.
-However, after two absences, each unexcused absence will decrease your final grade by one letter grade, so use them wisely.
-In order for an absence to be excused, I need appropriate documentation when you return to class.
+You get three absences free-no questions asked.
+However, after these absences, each absence will decrease your final grade by 5 points (half a letter grade), so use them wisely.
+In addition, there may be in-class activities, such as the opportunity to lead the discussion, that are impossible to make up.
 If you are absent, please do not email me asking, "What did I miss?"
+You missed 75 minutes of discussion and perhaps an assignment.
 Make friends with your classmates and get the notes from them and/or come to my office hours.